rk-gamemods/7D2D-DecompilerScript/README.md

 ### With Git (Recommended)

-When git is available, all decompiled code goes in a single folder with git history:
+When git is available, everything goes in a single folder with git history:

 ```powershell
 # After game update, just run again